treehouseaustin/team-guidelines/CONTRIBUTING.md

 In addition to the style guide above, client-side Angular components should conform to [johnpapa's Angular Style Guide](https://GitHub.com/johnpapa/angular-styleguide) with a specific emphasis towards structuring the application using Angular 1.5 `components` in preparation for Angular 2

 Projects can be manually linted with `npm run lint`.
 If you are using Atom and have run the [environment provisioning scripts](https://github.com/treehouseaustin/environment-setup) your IDE comes configured with AtomLinter which will use all project-specific rules.
 If you are using a different IDE you should configure it with appropriate linting and not rely on the CI process to catch code style issues.

-#### Commit message format

-We follow [Google's Commit Message Guidelines](https://GitHub.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) to maintain consistent and more readable commit messages that are easier to follow when looking through the project history.

-The scope in the commit header should correspond the feature's Label in the backlog.
-Epic labels should be used primarily with a generic label used for platform features which don't correspond to a particular Epic.

-Work in progress development happening on feature branches do not need to adhere to this commit message format until a pull request is opened and marked as ready for merge.
-While a feature is in progress it is encouraged to commit often with descriptive messages.

 ### Documentation